rotki/rotki/docs/api.rst

       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {"name": "kraken"}
+      {"name": "my kraken key", "location": "kraken"}

-   :reqjson string name: The name of the exchange to delete
+   :reqjson string name: The name of the exchange whose key to delete
+   :reqjson string location: The location of the exchange to delete

    **Example Response**: